Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Energy principles

+For an admissible function $\theta=\theta(x)$ with compact support in $(\alpha,\beta)$, this condition implies that the Helmholtz equation \eqref{eq:helm-nh} holds in the distributional sense.
+Similarly to the variational derivation of the wave equation, for other admissible functions $\theta(x)$ we can accommodate various boundary conditions.

-{With variations taken with respect to the real inner product on $H^1((\alpha,\beta);\mathbb{C})$, the Euler-Lagrange equation for \eqref{eq:svar} is precisely the Helmholtz equation in the sense of distributions.
-See Section~\ref{sec:variational} for the detailed computation and \cite{Mo_book} for an analogous variational derivation of the Schr\"odinger equation from a complex Lagrangian.}
+{With variations taken with respect to the real inner product on $H^1((\alpha,\beta);\mathbb{C})$, the Euler-Lagrange equation for \eqref{eq:svar_1} is precisely the Helmholtz equation in the sense of distributions.
+See Section~\ref{sec:variational} for the detailed computation }

-\subsection{Impedance boundary conditions}
+\subsubsection{Impedance boundary conditions}

 The \emph{total energy density} (per unit length) of the string at time $t$ is

 For $F\equiv 0$, the total energy $E(t)=\int_{\alpha}^{\beta} \mathcal{E}(x,t) \d x$ is constant for suitable choices of initial and boundary conditions.
 In fact, by direct calculation and using \eqref{eq:wave-nh},